Ghana tours for seniors

 Eating and Drinking

-Ghanian cuisine centres around a variety of crops common to the region, including maize, rice, yam, beans, plantains and cassava.
-Rice and beans feature particularly prominently, and are used in dishes such as waakye (rice and bean served with fried fish or chicken) and red red (a curry made from black eyed peas, tomatoes, ginger, garlic, and sometimes fish or meat).
-Numerous recipes for soups and stews feature in Ghanian cuisine, including shoko (beef and spinach stew) and kontomire stew (spinach or cocoyam soup cooked with spices and either fish or meat).
+Ghanaian cuisine showcases a rich variety of crops native to the region, such as maize, rice, yam, beans, plantains, and cassava.
+Staples like rice and beans take center stage, starring in popular dishes like waakye (a mix of rice and beans served with fried fish or chicken) and red red (a flavorful curry incorporating black-eyed peas, tomatoes, ginger, garlic, and at times, fish or meat).
+The culinary landscape also includes a diverse array of soups and stews, with highlights like shoko (a hearty beef and spinach stew) and kontomire stew (a savory spinach or cocoyam soup seasoned with spices and paired with fish or meat).

 Health and safety